Plumsail/forms-docs/SharePoint/how-to/flow-edit-display.rst

 .. |pic10| image:: ../images/how-to/flow-edit-display/flow-edit-display-10-copy-url.png
    :alt: Copy the URL

-Finally, return to the default Form Set's Edit Form we've created in the beginning and populate OnClick property with the following code:
+Finally, return to the default Form Set's Edit Form we've created in the beginning and populate Click property with the following code:

 .. code-block:: javascript